r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/memtests/README.txt

 Results for archived packages will likely have been made with earilier versions of the compilers.

 clnag-ASAN
-Using clang 18 built with libc++/libc++abi as the default C++ library, and flang-new 18 as he Fortran compiler.
+Using clang 18 built with libc++/libc++abi as the default C++ library, and flang-new 18 as the Fortran compiler.
 Note that the latter does not yet support sanitizers.
 [For a version built to default to libstdc++ (as shipped by Debian/Ubuntu), add -stdlib=libc++ to the CXX line and install the libc++-dev package.]